OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

 1. Just double click on "Start_Compiling.bat"
 2. or hit "Run" Button on Eclipse
-3. or hit "Write Configuartion" Button on the OSEC Parameter Configurator
+3. or hit "Write Configuration" Button on the OSEC Parameter Configurator

 Linux:
 1. clean the previous built files: $ make -f Makefile_linux clean